Tokololo/react-json-ptr-store/README.md

  - deps:  React.DependencyList  = []

 If you do not provide a store for the second parameter it defaults to the global store.
 The third parameter is a dependency array that you need to manage should you wish to change the data array.

+**Lastly** when subscribing via a get you have the eoption of setting a default value.
 ## Slice values
 You slice values inside hooks and callback code as follows: